solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     Server
 -   App Service with InApp MySQL
 -   Continuous Integration / Continuous Delivery
--   Containerizing your layers with Docker
+-   Containerizing layers with Docker
 -   Azure Container Instances (ACI)
 -   App Service Containers
 -   Azure Kubernetes Service (AKS)
 -   AKS with MySQL Flexible Server

-It is recommended that you follow each of the scenarios in the order shown so that you get a full picture of the steps involved in the development evolution and have the necessary pre-requisite items you need to move on to the more complex deployments.
+It is recommended that each scenario is executed in the order shown so that a full picture of the steps involved in the development evolution are understood.
+This will also ensure that the necessary pre-requisite items are avilable to move on to the more complex deployments.

 ## Classic deployment

 TODO: Pros and Cons

-In a classic deployment, you will typically set up your web server (such as Internet Information Services (IIS), Apache, or NGINX) on physical or virtualized on-premises hardware.
-Most applications using MySQL as the backend are using PHP as the frontend (which is the case for the sample application in this guide); as such, you must ensure that you configure the web server to support PHP.
+In a classic deployment, development and operations staff will typically set up a web server (such as Internet Information Services (IIS), Apache, or NGINX) on physical or virtualized on-premises hardware.
+Most applications using MySQL as the backend are using PHP as the frontend (which is the case for the sample application in this guide); as such, the web server must be configured to support PHP.
 This includes configuring and enabling any PHP extensions and installing the required software to support those extensions.

 Some web servers are relatively easier to set up than others.
-The complexity depends on what the target operating system is and what features your application and database are using, for example SSL/TLS.
+The complexity depends on what the target operating system is and what features the application and database are using, for example SSL/TLS.

-In addition to the web server, you will need to also install and configure the physical MySQL database server.
+In addition to the web server, it is also necessary to install and configure the physical MySQL database server.
 This includes creating the schema and the application users that will be used to access the target database(s).

-As part of our sample application and supporting Azure Landing zone created by the ARM templates, most of this gets set up for you.
-Once the software has been installed and configured, it is up to you to deploy your application and database on the system.
-Classical deployments tend to be manual such that you copy the files to the target production web server and then deploy the database schema and supported data via MySQL tools or the MySQL Workbench.
+As part of our sample application and supporting Azure Landing zone created by the ARM templates, most of this gets set up automatically.
+Once software is installed and configured, it is up to the developer to deploy the application and database on the system.
+Classical deployments tend to be manual such that the files are copied to the target production web server and then deploy the database schema and supported data via MySQL tools or the MySQL Workbench.

 To perform a simulated classical deployment in Azure, reference the [Classic Deployment to PHP-enabled IIS server] article.